Ciacco99/WebDevJourney/README.md

 ---

 ### Tentative Curriculum
-This is my broad idea of what I think is a progressive curriculum for what i want to learn.
+This is my broad idea of what I think is a progressive curriculum for what I want to learn.
 It might change because as of now I don't have a good idea of what exactly is even required.
 - HTML
 - CSS
 - JavaScript